QMSS-G5072-2022/cipher_isabella_hee/docs/index.rst

 .. image:: https://img.shields.io/badge/badges-shields.io-brightgreen
         :target: https://shields.io/

-This cookiecutter creates a boilerplate for a Python project.
+This project is for Homework 7 of my MDS course.

 To get started, check out the sections below: